-The IFRS financial statements are subject to rigorous controls in their production and review leading up to publishing.
-The actuarial liabilities are produced using best practice actuarial practices that are subject to independent review with the financial statements subject to internal review and external audit review.
-The financial statements are presented to the Board for sign-off prior to publishing.
+The UK GAAP financial statements are subject to rigorous controls in their production and review leading up to their publication.
+The actuarial liabilities are produced using best practice actuarial practices that are subject to independent review and the financial statements are subject to internal review and external audit review.
+The financial statements are presented to the Board for review and sign-off prior to publishing.